Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

 - Human-based only reasoning, analysis and decision-making

-For years, decision-making has been predominantly based only on competence, knowledge and experience of a particular agent, which increases risks of influence of human factors like mood, tiredness, focus, etc. Automation could incorporate technologies that generate solutions based on statistics and analysis of the previous data, therefore making decision-making more reliable and correct.
+For years, decision-making has been predominantly based only on competence, knowledge and experience of a particular agent, which increases risks of influence of human factors like mood, tiredness, focus, etc. Automation could incorporate technologies that generate solutions based on statistics and analysis of the previous data, therefore improving decision-making process.
 This can be created in the form of digital advisors or assistants.

 An electronic form (or e-form) is a document with fields where one can write or select; basically, it is a computer version of a paper form.
 Each insurer deals with a great variety of forms, such as insurance policies, applications, claims, invoices, reports, etc. on a daily basis.
 Compared to paper forms, e-forms are way better for the following reasons: